Recapture-Games/Tribes/docs/mechanics/inventory/index.md

 ### Item Trading

-Players will be able to trade and sell items with other players in order to obtain items that they need.
-The trading system will be designed to prevent cheating and scamming.
+Players will be able to trade and sell items with certain NPCs in order to obtain items that they need.
+The trading system will be designed to encourage exploration and progression.

 ## Example

 The player opens their inventory and sees that they are running out of space.
 They decide to sell some of their excess potions to a vendor in order to make room for more valuable items.
-They then trade some of their items with another player in order to obtain a rare piece of armor that they need.
+They then trade some of their items with the shopkeeper NPC in order to obtain a rare piece of armor that they need.